indirakalagara/emission-factor-mgmt/readme.md

 - You can also look at Total CO2e and Facotor source values from the screenshot.

-### Factors publishing dates
+### 5.1.4 Factors publishing dates

 For keeping things easier and simpler, so far we only talk about Factor Effective dates, not publishing dates.
 To learn more on effective and published date logic works together in Envizi, please refer https://knowledgebase.envizi.com/home/factor-published-date-logic

-## How does these Emission Factor Sets are maintained in Envizi ?
+## 6. How does these Emission Factor Sets are maintained in Envizi ?

 Envizi product team follow the below steps to ensure factor appropriateness and correctness.

-- most current and up-to-date factors are available in the system
+- Most current and up-to-date factors are available in the system
-- ensure the data integrity by conducting  regular audits and reviews.
+- Ensure the data integrity by conducting  regular audits and reviews.
 - Set review dates for all factors which will be updating frequently
-- make sure no factor conflicts arises as the factor sets are being updated
+- Make sure no factor conflicts arises as the factor sets are being updated
-- create special list of factors based on the organization request
+- Create special list of factors based on the organization request
-- conducts variance analysis on factors which helps to find the factors exists outside the thresholds of datatypes.
+- Conducts variance analysis on factors which helps to find the factors exists outside the thresholds of datatypes.

-# Custom Emission Factors
+## 7. Custom Emission Factors

 Envizi provides the standard set of emission factors with the platform.
 However, if your organization have defined custom emission factors, Envizi allows you to create the same in the platform.
 Once created, these custom factors are selected in preference to Envizi's default set of managed factors.

+### 7.1.
+Create new Custom Factor

-To create new Custom Factor in Envizi, navigate to  Admin -> Configuration -> Custom Factors.
+To create new Custom Factor in Envizi, navigate to  `Admin -> Configuration -> Custom Factors` .

 Provide the inputs for the below parameters.
-- Region : Provide the City / state / region for which the Cusom factor should be applied
+- **Region** : Provide the City / state / region for which the Cusom factor should be applied
-- Data Type : Chose the data type from the list
+- **Data Type** : Choose the data type from the list
-- Factor Set : Go with default.
+- **Factor Set** : Go with default.
 Nothing to update
-- Name : Provide a unique name to represent the custom factor
+- **Name** : Provide a unique name to represent the custom factor
-- Total CO2e : Provide the emissions in CO2e
+- **Total CO2e** : Provide the emissions in CO2e
-- Effective from : Date from when this custom factor is applied
+- **Effective from** : Date from when this custom factor is applied
-- Effective to : End date for the custom factor to be applied
+- **Effective to** : End date for the custom factor to be applied

 <img src="images/Envizi-CF-Create-new.png">

+### 7.2.
+View the new Custom Factor

-Once created, you can view the Custom Emission Factors from the same page as Admin -> Configuration -> Custom Factors.
+Once created, you can view the Custom Emission Factors from the same page as `Admin -> Configuration -> Custom Factors`.

 Here is example of custom factors created in the system.
 In the below screenshot, you can see custom factors created for each month for the same region and data type.

 <img src="images/Envizi-CF-list.png">

 Now, lets have a look at how these factors applied in Envizi.
-The custom factor would be applied to an Account with data type : Natural Gas associaed with the Location : New South Wales, Australia.
+The custom factor would be applied to an account with the following.
+- Data type : Natural Gas
+- Location : New South Wales, Australia.

+### 7.3.
+Custom Factor Exmaples

 Below is the screenshot of the account's monthly data summary.
-For the Month of March22, the custom factor set NSW_NG_Custom Factor-March22 is applied.
+For the Month of `March22`, the custom factor set `NSW_NG_Custom Factor-March22` is applied.
 You can also note the effective dates.

 <img src="images/Envizi-CF-NSW-March22.png">

-Next, look at another montly data record, where you can see a different custom factor is applied.
+Next, look at another montly data record, where you can see a different custom factor is applied `Envizi-CF-NSW-April22`
-Envizi-CF-NSW-March22

 <img src="images/Envizi-CF-NSW-April22.png">